jhlagado/hyperdrive/README.md

 commands, and a slow-burn atmosphere where every room description hints at history you can’t quite see.
 The joy is in mapping the cruiser, learning its rules, and uncovering just enough to make your next safe move.
+Typical of text adventures of the time, it had some frustrating quirks!

 This repo contains: